bnardpolo/RAG-Powered-Document-Summarizer/README.md

 Introduction

-This app lets you upload DOCX or PDF files, review them, and get clear summaries.
+This project lets you upload DOCX or PDF files, review them, and get clear summaries.
 It uses a retrieval step to find the most relevant passages and a small summarizer to write the final answer.
 The goal is simple.
 Make it easy to search documents, read the right parts, and save what you learned.

 Key Features